Mobile money management apps you should try

 At a Glance: Make healthy money habits a priority by setting up budgets and identifying savings goals.

 Estimated Reading Time: 1 minute, 58 seconds

 Remember the olden days, when balancing your checkbook required a pen and a calculator?
 And an actual checkbook?!
 Thankfully, tracking money is easier than it’s ever been in the digital age.
 Here are three of the most respected—and frequently used—apps on the market:

-Mint (available for iOS, Android and Windows phones)
+Mint (available for iOS and Android)